Business English for subcontractors in the transition of the steel industry

 This course provides practical Business English tailored for SMEs in the steel value chain - from presenting your company to international clients to handling customer calls and navigating an English-speaking workplace.

 The course is self-paced and delivered online through a digital platform.
-Study at your convenience, revisit sections as needed, and apply what you learn directly to your job.
+Study at your convenience, revisit sections as needed and apply what you learn directly to your job.

 Key facts

-Target group: Employees at small and medium-sized enterprises (SMEs) in the steel and metal industry value chain, including the technical and production personnel, as well as sales staff, managers, and business owners.
+Target group: Employees at small and medium-sized enterprises (SMEs) in the steel and metal industry value chain, including technical and production personnel, as well as sales staff, managers, and business owners.

 Scope/Duration: Four modules, totaling approximately 20 hours of study, designed to be completed at your own pace.